 - How can I keep up with it?

 There are a couple of mailing lists associated with the journals and there is also an RSS feed.
 The "Announcements" mailing lists just tells you when a trip starts and ends.
 The "On the Road" list tells you that plus when each daily page is posted.
 The journal RSS feed contains everything in the "On the Road" list plus an occasional feed specific item.
 The "On the Road" mailing list and the journal RSS feed are the only way of being alerted to the daily page postings.
 Note that both of these merely tell you when something new is posted and provide a link to it.
 The link must be followed to read the actual journal page.
 On the blog's home page you can subscribe to a mailing list for new entries and you can subscribe to email notification for comments on individual entries.
 There is also an RSS feed for blog entries and one for comments.
 I have a Twitter feed that is used mostly but not exclusively for close-to-real-time comments from the road.
 If a road trip results in some Tweets, I will usually signal its wrap-up with a "Twip that Twiggered the Tweets" Tweet.
-My Tweets are linked to my Facebook status but my Facebook account is used for personal non-road trip stuff as well.
+My Tweets are no longer linked to my Facebook status but are often duplicated there although my Facebook account is used for personal non-road trip stuff as well.
 If you subscribe to all of the goodies available you will definitely see duplication.
 The web is like that.
-Choose wisely or choose to simply drop by the site once in awhile.

 - Is it mobile-friendly?

 Pretty much.
 When I realized the importance of being compatible with smartphones and the like, I set out to make it so.
-I don't expect the site to ever be 100% mobile-friendly.
-The two index pages, the Oddments and All Trips lists are tables that don't squeeze down easily and the effort to rework them doesn't seem justified.
-Many of the Oddment pages contain photo tables that, like the indexes, extend beyond small screens and require scrolling.
+I do not, however, expect the site to ever be 100% mobile-friendly.
+The two index pages, Oddments and All Trips, are tables that don't squeeze down easily and the effort to rework them doesn't seem justified.
+In addition, most of the individual Oddment pages contain photo tables that, like the indexes, extend beyond small screens and require scrolling.
 I've decided that reworking these isn't justified either.
 At least for the present.
-But, somewhat in synch with updating this FAQ, the home pages has been modified as have the majority of journal pages.
+But, as of February 25, 2016, basic changes to support mobile devices have been made to all other non-blog pages on the site.
+It's possible that I missed a page or two and there may be places where the changes did not lead to 100% mobile friendliness.
+I will endeavor to deal with such cases if and when I become aware of them.
 The blog pages were already mobile-friendly courtesy of WordPress.
-The ten "Decent" (i.e., my favorite) road trips have been updated and the remaining trips are being addressed in reverse chronological order.
-As of February 24, 2016, all pre-2003 trips (approximately 10) remain to be addressed.

 - Does it make money?